 We would like to thank Dr. Murphy for putting us in contact with the German House in Naruto.
 Mr. Dario Streich of the German House has been extremely helpful.
-He has provided us with scans and transcriptions of the newspapers, and has assisted in explaining the occasional use of the Japanese language in the newspaper.
+He provided us with the scans and transcriptions of the newspapers, and assisted in explaining the occasional use of the Japanese language in the newspaper.
+The transcription of the original handwritten newspaper was completed in Japan in 2006.
+The newspaper was then translated into Japanese.
+Unfortunately, for copyright reasons we are unable to provide access to these transcriptions or the Japanese translations on this website, but we are grateful to the German House for providing us with the transcriptions for translation purposes.

 Die Heimfahrt, the newspaper which was produced on the journey back to Germany is held by the Deutsches Institut für Japanstudien in Tokyo.
 Dr Torsten Weber of the DIJ has kindly helped in providing copies of some of the original documents.
 Mr. Karl-Heinz Oermann has helped significantly by transcribing the text which, like the Baracke was originally handwritten in Sütterlin script,a task which would have been impossible for us to achieve.
 The DIJ website contains further information about Bando (in German), including pictures and source material from the lectures given in the camp.